 Search

-HR Payroll Retirement Plans
+HR Payroll Retirement Plans Investigations

-Employer COBRA Compliance Requirements
+The COBRA Rules: COBRA Compliance Requirements For Employers

 Under COBRA rules, both group health plans and the individuals losing coverage under those plans have specific guidelines and strict timetables to follow in both offering and electing to receive COBRA coverage.